C4Terina/Smart-security-door/README.md

 ## What the project is using

- - For the face recognition part of the project, we will need python.
-[Download from here] (https://www.python.org/downloads/ "Python")
+ - For the face recognition part of the project, we will need python. *[Download from here] (https://www.python.org/downloads/ )*
+ - The main libraries for the face recognition are opencv ande mediapipe

 ## Installation: